Jonathan2251/lbd/_sources/gpu.rst.txt

 This section introduces the major hardware units inside a modern GPU and their relationship to graphics and compute workloads.

+**1. GCA (Graphic and Compute Array)**

-1. Streaming Multiprocessors (SMs) / Compute Units (CUs)
+  1.1 Streaming Multiprocessors (SMs) / Compute Units (CUs)

   - **Role:** The central execution units of the GPU.

   - **Components:**

     - **Arithmetic Logic Units (ALUs):** Perform integer and floating-point arithmetic in scalar operation and includes vector operation in most GPU for each thread.
 Often include separate pipelines for FP32, FP64, and INT32.
     - **Special Function Units (SFUs):** Accelerate transcendental operations such as sin, cos, exp, and log.
 These would be very slow if only computed by ALUs.
     - **Load/Store Units (LD/ST):** Handle memory reads and writes between registers, shared memory, and global memory.
       It is important because memory latency is huge compared to ALU ops.
     - **Warp/Wavefront Scheduler:** Groups threads into *warps* (NVIDIA, 32 threads) or *wavefronts* (AMD, 64 threads) and schedules instructions to hide latency.
-  - **Registers:** Fast, private storage allocated per-thread.
-  - **Memory stack:** Private stack memory per-thread.
-  - **Shared Memory:** On-chip scratchpad memory shared among threads of a block.

   - **Usage:**

     - Executes programmable shader stages (vertex, tessellation, geometry, fragment/compute shaders).
     - Handles both graphics rendering and general-purpose computation (CUDA, OpenCL).

+  1.2.
+Texture Mapping Units (TMUs)

+  - **Role:** Specialized for texture sampling and filtering in graphics.
+  - **Functions:**

+    - **Texture Addressing:** Convert texture coordinates (UV) into texel addresses.
+    - **Filtering:** Apply bilinear, trilinear, or anisotropic filtering to improve visual quality.
+    - **Compression Support:** Decode compressed texture formats such as BCn, ASTC.

+  - **Usage:**

+    - Invoked during fragment shading when sampling textures.
+    - Optimized for locality and high-throughput memory access.

+  - **Details:**

+    - As depicted in `section OpenGL Shader Compiler`_.

+  1.3.
+Raster Operations Units (ROPs)

+  - **Role:** Final stage of pixel processing in the graphics pipeline.
+  - **Functions:**

+    - Perform depth and stencil testing.
+    - Apply blending operations for transparency and antialiasing.
+    - Handle multisample anti-aliasing (MSAA).
+    - Write final pixel data into the framebuffer in VRAM.

+  - **Usage:**

+    - Essential for converting fragment outputs into visible image pixels.

+  1.4.
+Geometry and Rasterization Units

+  - **Role:** Fixed-function units that bridge programmable shaders with pixel-level rendering.
+  - **Functions:**

+    - Assemble vertices into primitives (triangles, lines).
+    - Clip primitives against the view frustum.
+    - Perform perspective division and viewport transformation.
+    - Rasterize primitives into fragments (potential pixels).

+  - **Usage:**

+    - Feed fragment shaders with interpolated per-fragment attributes (color, depth, texture coordinates).

+  1.5.
+Ray-Tracing Cores [#wiki-ray-tracing]_

+  - **Role:** Hardware acceleration for real-time ray tracing.
+  - **Components:**

+    - **BVH Traversal Units:** Walk bounding volume hierarchies to efficiently locate candidate geometry for intersection.
+    - **Ray-Triangle Intersection Units:** Compute exact intersection points between rays and primitives.

+  - **Usage:**

+    - Enable realistic lighting effects such as reflections, shadows, and global illumination.
+    - Not part of the traditional OpenGL pipeline, but exposed via extensions or modern APIs (Vulkan, DirectX Raytracing).

-2. Tensor Cores / Matrix Units
+2 Tensor Cores / Matrix Units: For AI (Deep Learning) application

 - **Role:** Specialized hardware for accelerating matrix-multiply-and-accumulate operations.